 If you enjoy themed snack mixes, you might also love Leprechaun Bait (Free Printable Bag Top)—a fun and festive treat perfect for St. Patrick’s Day.

-- To enhance the meaning of this snack mix, I’ve created a downloadable printable guide that includes free bag toppers.
+- To enhance the meaning of this snack mix, I’ve created a downloadable printable guide that includes bag toppers.
 These toppers explain the significance of each ingredient in the mix, along with corresponding Bible verses.
 This makes it perfect for:

 - Family devotion time